ianhnizdo/Solo-Project-Attempt-2/Thoughts.md

 Take a look back at a unit in week 3.
 I believe its express.

 Maybe look at week 2 ajax calls too.

+Breaking it down to just a post request at this point.
+That totally broke me.

+Alright let me see.
+We want to use a Mongoose method